Building an SQL Query

 2. Populate the Sort Type and Sort Order columns to add an Order by to the SQL query.

-3. Populate the Aggregate column to add an aggregation function like Min, Max, Avg to the selected DB object column.
+3. Populate the Aggregate column to add an aggregation function such as Min, Max, Avg to the selected DB object column.
 This act updates the Grouping column and is reflected as a 'Group by' statement in the SQL query.

 4. Populate the Criteria and Or columns in order to add the DB object column to the WHERE statement of the SQL query.